wise-team/steem-wise-cli/README.md

     init [options] [path]       Creates default rules.yml, config.yml, synced-block-num.txt in specified location.
 Type 'wise help init' To get a list of the options.

 ```

+## How to install

+To install WISE CLI:

+1. Install NodeJS
+2. Install wise cli tool: `npm install -g steem-wise-cli`
+3. Setup wise configuration files: `$ wise init`

+Detailed instructions on how to install CLI and how to become a delegator (sync the rules and run the daemon) are here: https://noisy-witness.github.io/steem-wise-handbook/installation.

+After installation you can:

+1. Synchronise the rules (rules can be changed in rules.yml file): `$ wise sync-rules`
+2. Run the daemon (which will synchronise voteorders from your voters): `$ wise daemon`

+Congratulations!
+You are a delegator now.

 ## How to use?

 Installation: